klcolon/util_scripts/README.md

   -This is to generate normalized histograms of genes from single-cell transcriptomic data.
 This function is used in the l1      norm calculation.
 - permutation_mean
   -This module can perform permutation tests comparing the mean.
+- intersect
+  -This module can find distinct sets between all possible sample combinations.
+This function will output a pandas dataframe containing samples being compared, list of unique matches within the compared groups, and the total number of unique elements.
+Additionally, upset plots can be generated with the data structure used to generate the plot.

  # Documentation
  ...